kristianhnielsen/freelance-website-astro/src/content/blog/Decoding URLs.md

 ---
-title: "What Is A URL?"
+title: "Decoding URLs: A Quick Guide To Website Addresses"
-description: In this blog post, we uncover what information is in a URL, making it easier for you to understand where a link is taking you before you click it.
+description: Discover the elements of URLs that shape your web browsing experience.
+We look into what information is in a URL, making it easier for you to understand where a link is taking you before you click it.
-published: 2023-06-01
+published: 2023-06-05
 language: "en"
 author: Kristian Nielsen
 images: